Warm Homes Plan: Solar and Home Upgrade Grants

 Should I wait for the Warm Homes Plan or apply for ECO4 now?

 If you qualify for ECO4, act before December 2026 rather than waiting.
 ECO4 is a live, funded scheme you can access now.
-The Warm Homes Plan criteria, grant levels, and delivery timeline are not fully confirmed yet.
+The detailed household eligibility criteria and grant levels for the unified Warm Homes Plan low-income scheme are not yet finalised.
 There is no guarantee the Warm Homes Plan will be more generous for your specific situation.

 Will the Warm Homes Plan cover solar panels?